What is W-Sitting?

 Is W-Sitting bad?

 Often children move in and out of a W-sitting position while they’re playing.
-It is okay for a child to move into a W-position sometimes, as long as children don’t remain seated like this for very long or use it as their regular sitting position.
-There are risks with W-sitting for long periods of time or W-sitting so often that it’s a child’s go-to sitting position.
+It is okay for a child to move into a W-position sometimes, as long as children are not sitting in this position too frequently.

 What can you do about your child’s W-Sitting?